DIvanoski547/Nebula-game/README.md

 # Nebula-game
-Team Lost in Space create for your SocialMedia breack a simple 2d game using HTML, CSS, JavaScript, and DOM.
-As well we implemented a bit of a game logic and UI for your convenience, including start screen, game screen, and end-game screen.
+Team Lost in Space create for your SocialMedia breack.
+It is a simple 2d game using HTML, CSS, JavaScript, and DOM.
+As well we implemented a bit of UI for your convenience, including start screen, game screen, and end-game screen.

-If you are board, we will incloude latter on more in details the usege of classes, OOP, data and game elements that helped us organize the game.
+ classes, OOP, data and game elements that helped us organize the game.

 we used `requestAnimationFrame()` to create a game loop which continuously updates the game elements.